What is the community-wide fiber-optic internet that the City is considering?

 - Previous surveys show more than 70% of residents are unhappy with their service from current providers.

 - Residents want faster speeds of a Gigabit per second or more and better service and reliability.

-- The City has already installed fiber-optic internet in Hudson for the business community and that fiber network could be easily expanded to provide residential service.
+- The City has already installed fiber-optic internet in Hudson for the business community and that fiber network could be expanded to provide residential service.

 - With the recent roll-back in net-neutrality, the City can protect citizens from unreasonable rates and practices and not discriminate by user, content, website, platform, applications or other communications.

 - Fiber-optic technology is the 21st Century equivalent of electricity or water and is vital to harness speeds needed to power smart technology for homes, schools, businesses and the community.

 What would Hudson gain with community-wide fiber-optic internet service?

 - Community-wide access to fiber-optic technology is the 21st Century equivalent of electricity or water and is vital to harness speeds needed to power smart technology for homes, schools, businesses and the community.